Eremopezus: Size and flightlessness

-The general limit for weight in flying birds is at about 25 kg, the exceptional Argentavis magnificens with its size and weight of a good-sized adult human notwithstanding as it evolved under unusual ecological conditions.
-Large males of the kori bustard (Ardeotis kori) and great bustard (Otis tarda) are perfectly capable of flight, while weighing in excess of 20 kg.
+The general limit for weight in flying birds is at about 25 kg, the exceptional Argentavis magnificens with its size and weight of a good-sized adult human notwithstanding as it is thought to have evolved under unusual ecological conditions and the remains are very incomplete.
+Large males of the kori bustard (Ardeotis kori) and great bustard (Otis tarda) are perfectly capable of flight, while weighing in excess of 20 kg, and large pelagornithids likely weighed around 25 kg, though were very differently proportioned.
 A wing loading of c.
-25 kg/m^{2} is the known limit for bird flight under normal circumstances; thus, a case could be made for Eremopezus to have been capable of flight.
+25 kg/m^{2} is the known limit for bird flight under normal circumstances; thus, a case could be made for Eremopezus to have been capable of flight if it had exceptionally broad wings.
 Paleontologists do not consider this likely however, due to the stoutness of the bones, which in such a degree is only known from birds that were certainly flightless.
 The secretarybird's tarsometatarsus, for example, is only some 20% shorter but more than 60% slimmer than that of E. eocaenus.
 Thus, its wings and arm bones were probably reduced, a process known to have taken as little as 10,000 years in some island rails.
+As flightless birds range from having quite large wings (as in ostriches) to completely losing them as in moa, it is impossible to tell to what extent this reduction occurred in Eremopezus.